Supritha-Selvaraju/AI-power-interior-recommender/README.md

 1. User uploads a room photo
 2. FastAPI analyzes the image and predicts the interior style
 3. Node.js fetches decor items from the corresponding table in MySQL
-4. Selected decor items are displayed on the uploaded image
+4. Selected decor items are displayed with the uploaded image

 ---